When and how you will receive your NAC Examination results

 To request a reconsideration of your NAC Examination final result, follow the steps below:

-- Use Reconsideration of NAC Examination final result as the subject line.
+- Use Reconsideration of NAC Examination final result in the subject line.

 - Provide detailed information about why you are requesting a reconsideration of your NAC Examination result in the body of your message.